Theses on the Socialist Rural Question in Our Country: Legacy in North Korean political texts

 The Theses are extensively referenced in North Korean literature, and many foundational texts trace legitimacy back to it.

-Kim Il-sung spoke about land management often, and in addition to the Theses he authored On Strengthening Land Management, Let Us Make Effective Use of Mountains and Rivers and For the Large-scale Reclamation of Tidelands on the topic.
-His son and successor Kim Jong-il, too, authored works on land management, as did the current leader Kim Jong-un.
+Kim Il Sung spoke about land management often, and in addition to the Theses he authored On Strengthening Land Management, Let Us Make Effective Use of Mountains and Rivers and For the Large-scale Reclamation of Tidelands on the topic.
+His son and successor Kim Jong Il, too, authored works on land management, as did his grandson and current leader Kim Jong Un.
 The latter, as his first published work, authored On Effecting a Drastic Turn in Land Management to Meet the Requirements for Building a Thriving Socialist Nation in 2012.
-In 2014, Kim Jong-un extensively revisited the original Theses in his New Year's address, as well as a text entitled Let Us Bring About Innovations in Agricultural Production under the Unfurled Banner of the Socialist Rural Theses published on 7 February.
+In 2014, Kim Jong Un extensively revisited the original Theses in his New Year's address, as well as a text entitled Let Us Bring About Innovations in Agricultural Production under the Unfurled Banner of the Socialist Rural Theses published on 7 February.

 A commemorative order, "30th Anniversary of the Publication of the Rural Theses", was established on 5 January 1994.